Vice President, Companion Animals and Engagement Department, Humane Society International

-O’Meara holds a bachelor of science degree in natural resource studies and wildlife conservation from the University of Massachusetts.
-She has experience as a veterinary technician and worked in local humane society animal shelters in the United States.
-She holds certificates from the Royal Society for the Prevention of Cruelty to Animals in Large Animal Euthanasia and from Bristol University, England, for Animal Welfare Officer Training.
-She has co-authored various HSI reports and Humane Society of the United States publications, including Dogs on Abaco Island, the Bahamas: A Case Study and State of the Animals [PDF].
+Ms. O’Meara holds a Bachelor of Science degree in natural resource studies and wildlife conservation from the University of Massachusetts.
+She has experience as a veterinary technician and has worked in local humane society animal shelters in the United States.
+She holds certificates from the Royal Society for the Prevention of Cruelty to Animals (RSPCA) in Large Animal Euthanasia and from Bristol University, England, for Animal Welfare Officer Training.
+She has co-authored various HSI reports and HSUS publications, including Dogs on Abaco Island, the Bahamas: A Case Study and State of the Animals.